aberbegall/novnc-launch-powershell/README.md

 Arguments:

-	- -proxyport; the port where the websockets to tcp proxy should listen for websocket requests.
+	- proxyport; the port where the websockets to tcp proxy should listen for websocket requests.
 The script will fail if the port is not available.
-	- -webport; the port where the novnc server should listen for http requests.
+	- webport; the port where the novnc server should listen for http requests.
 The script will fail if the port is not available.
-	- -vnc; (optional) the ip:port where a vnc server listens for connections.
+	- vnc; (optional) the ip:port where a vnc server listens for connections.
-	- -Verbose; (optional)
+	- Verbose; (optional)